BritishGeologicalSurvey/pyagsapi/README.md

 The test environment is configured so that adding `--pdb` to the test command will start an IPython debugger session in the event of test failure.

+### Example Files

+Files in https://github.com/BritishGeologicalSurvey/pyagsapi/tree/main/test/files/real are a random collection of real AGS files which have been submitted to the BGS and are available under OGL, we have included them here as example files to test pyagsapi with.

 ### Licence